G-20 suspends poor nations' debt payments for 6 more months

 The Group of 20 nations, representing the world’s biggest economies, agreed Wednesday to extend the suspension of debt payments by an additional six months to support the most vulnerable countries in their fight against the coronavirus pandemic

-The suspension of more than $14 billion in debt payments had been due to expire at the end of the year.
-Wednesday’s decision gives developing nations until the end of June 2021 to focus spending on health are and emergency stimulus programs rather than debt repayments.
+The suspension of what the G-20 says could provide relief of $14 billion in debt payments had been due to expire at the end of the year.
+Wednesday’s decision gives developing nations until the end of June 2021 to focus spending on health care and emergency stimulus programs rather than debt repayments.

 The G-20 announcement was made initially on Twitter during a meeting of the group’s finance ministers and central bank governors, and later confirmed at a news conference.
 The virtual discussions are being held at the start of this week's meetings of the 189-nation International Monetary Fund and the World Bank, which are also being conducted virtually because of the coronavirus pandemic.